SEALING AND EXPUNGEMENT LAWYER MIAMI, FL

 Not all records are able to be expunged.
 A list of these offenses which do not qualify for expungement are listed in Section 943.0585 F.S.
 Additionally, a list of offenses that may not be sealed when adjudication is withheld is included in Section 943.059.
 If an individual has been adjudicated guilty of a criminal offense the record is ineligible for sealing and will be denied regardless of what offense is being submitted.

 Under certain circumstances, government agencies may be able to view expunged offenses, but most situations, the individual is not obligated to disclose this information.
 This includes:

 - Apartment Applications

 Generally speaking, a DUI or prior criminal offense could influence your ability to obtain certain forms of employment or a home loan.
 In some cases, applications for apartment rentals require this information as well.
 If your record is expunged, though, you are not required to provide information regarding your prior offense on the application.

 “DO I NEED AN ATTORNEY FOR THE EXPUNGEMENT PROCESS?”

 An expungement is a valuable legal tool for individuals who want to escape the repercussions of a past criminal offense.
 Without the help of an attorney, though, you may have difficultly actually getting your charge erased.
 To begin the expungement process, you must fill out an application (petition) and submit to the correct court, where a judge will review your information.
 This application is usually accompanied by a fee.

-Our team at Hager & Schwartz, P.A. is here to help guide you through the legal process, expungements and record sealing is part of that process.
+Our Miami expungement attorneys at Hager & Schwartz, P.A. are here to help guide you through the legal process, expungements and record sealing is part of that process.
 If you need representation, our experience in this field can be of much benefit.